 Improve your Mobile Web Apps Accessibility

 If you want to learn more about digital accessibility and how you can make web pages on your website more inclusive, get in touch with our team today to book a demo.
-Additionally, you can try out our free web accessibility scanner to review your website’s accessibility score and how to improve it today.
+Additionally, you can try out our free web accessibility checker to review your website’s accessibility score and how to improve it today.
 Alternatively, fully commit yourself to accessibility with the Recite Me assistive toolbar plugin.